2008368/CS220-AU-portfolio/index.md

 Hello!
 My name is Christian Baruela.

 I am a Psychology Student studying at the university of Essex and am currrently a first year.
 I have previously completed my A levels where I studied Psychology, Spanish and IT.
 My hobbies range from doing anyting musically to having deep conversations about controversial topics in our society.
+Here you can find all my contact details, as well as the projects I have completed prior and the ones that I am doing currently.

 <br>